dddappp/A-AO-Demo/README.md

 * `aoLuaProjectDirectoryPath` is the directory path where the "on-chain contract" code is placed.
 It should be a readable and writable directory path in the container.

+After executing the above command, you will see a "ton" of code generated for you by the dddappp tool in the `. /src` directory.

 #### Update dddappp Docker Image

 Since the dddappp v0.0.1 image is updated frequently,